Statistical Effort Modelling of Game Resource Localisation Attacks: Instantiation and Experimental Evaluation

-For the first experiment set, we use the \emph{paced} dump collection approach, modelling an attacker who changes the resource value between each memory scan.
+\hypertarget{sec:atk-strategies:subsec:dump-collection:par:paced}{\paragraph{Paced Dump Collection}} For the first experiment set, we use the \emph{paced} dump collection approach, modelling an attacker who changes the resource value between each memory scan.
 Specifically, we increment or decrement the targeted resource by 1 after every 3 dumps, collecting a coin in SuperTux or firing a shot in AssaultCube.
 In SuperTux, we take an additional dump before starting the level, as the coin count is loaded into memory beforehand.
 In contrast, in AssaultCube the first dump is taken once the level is already running.

 \hypertarget{sec:atk-strategies:subsec:dump-collection:par:fast}{\paragraph{Fast Dump Collection}}

 In the second experiment set, we use the \emph{fast} dump collection approach to model an attacker who presumes a dynamic encoding, where encoding parameters change during execution, and thus tries to perform as many memory scans as possible between encoding updates.
 We collect a dump every 0.5 seconds and change the resource value every 6 dumps.
 To support frequent coin collection in SuperTux, we created a custom level with easily accessible coins, whereas AssaultCube requires no such modification.
 Additionally, we automated parts of the controls to trigger coin collection (or firing bullets) at the appropriate times.